 - CBD oil (also known as “CBD hemp oil”) contains high levels of cannabidiol (CBD) and low THC (tetrahydrocannabinol) levels, which is regarded as medicinal, but not psychotropic.
 It is also made from hemp.

-- Cannabis oil is essentially an extract or absolute and is typically taken orally – ingesting a few drops several times per day.
+- Cannabis oil is essentially an extract and is typically taken orally – ingesting a few drops several times per day.
 It is made from marijuana.

 From what we can tell – although this conclusion is mostly based off of personal reports and not clinical trials – conventional Cannabis oil (being rich in THC) gets people “high,” whereas CBD oil cannot.

-Cannabis Oil Uses – Absolutes & Extracts not Essential Oils
+Cannabis Oil Uses – Extracts not Essential Oils

 So, what is cannabis oil?
 This is where things get really fuzzy.
 I’m sure you’ve seen the term “Cannabis oil” being thrown around the Internet the last few years.
 Heralded to cure everything from cancer to glaucoma, activists are using research and countless miracle testimonials to convince legislatures nationwide to legalize marijuana for medicinal use.
 One of the reasons why we’re hearing so much about Cannabis oil is because of Rick Simpson.

-Technically-speaking, regardless if we're talking about conventional “Cannabis oil” or CBD oil, both are extracts or absolutes, NOT essential oils.
+Technically-speaking, regardless if we’re talking about conventional “Cannabis oil” or CBD oil, both are extracts, NOT usually essential oils.